 The category pages’ description should be well-written and must also contain your target keywords.

-Keep the URL simple, readable and includes your product title as well as keywords you may be targetting where possible.
+Keep the URL simple, readable and include your product title as well as keywords you may be targeting where possible.
 See how Macy’s is using a clean URL that contains the main keyword: